Share This Article

 You’re probably wondering what causes gymnophobia.
 There’s a difference between disliking unprompted nudity and dreading it all together.

-If you think you have gymnophobia, try and do a quick root cause analysis.
-Could it be because of your negative feelings around your body because it doesn’t measure up to the airbrushed bodies you see in the media?
+If you think you have gymnophobia, try and do a quick root-cause analysis.
+Could it be because of your negative feelings about your body?
+Do you perhaps think your body doesn’t measure up to the airbrushed figures you see in the media?
 Or is it because you feel self-conscious about marks or scars on your body?

-On the other hand, gymnophobia causes may involve a fear of vulnerability that arrives with being naked around someone else; this is often the case with survivors of sexual trauma who perceive nudity as a trigger.
+On the other hand, your gymnophobia may involve a fear of vulnerability when being naked around someone else.
+This is often the case with survivors of sexual trauma who may perceive nudity as a trigger.

 Symptoms of Gymnophobia

-All phobias are on a spectrum and the intensity may vary depending on the person as well as the situation.
-This could mean walking in on a naked person during your morning jog or feeling anxious about taking a bath on your own.
+All phobias are on a spectrum and the intensity varies depending on the person as well as the situation.
+This could mean feeling panic when walking in on a naked family member after your morning jog, or feeling anxious about taking a bath on your own.
 Where you fall on the spectrum will depend on different variables.

 Here’s a list of common gymnophobia symptoms.